alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

-- promtp kindof work but its not a dog?
+- image is not related to prompt ?
-- in normal key latents should have different exponent bias (-14 to 1 instaed of -12 to 3)
+- cant decrease value of latents without loosing relevant bits (maybe reorganise key system)
 - prompt still doesnt work
 - so far generated images are a bit boring
 - convert text prompt to key :)